UK Warns EU Vaccine Export Ban Would Be counter-productive - UrduPoint

 Appearing on several political talk shows, Wallace said trying to "balkanise or build walls" around vaccine production would damage both British and European citizens.

-"If contracts get broken, and undertakings, that is a very damaging thing to happen for a trading block that prides itself on the rule of law," he told Sky news.
+"If contracts get broken, and undertakings, that is a very damaging thing to happen for a trading bloc that prides itself on the rule of law," he told Sky news.

 "It is counterproductive because the one thing we know about vaccine production and manufacture is that it is collaborative.